-"Be courteous" is hard for some upper class people to understand, because they think civility is a bourgeois notion.
-Every community has rules of behavior that apply within the group.
+"Be courteous" is hard for some upper class rebels to understand, because they think civility is a bourgeois notion that should be discarded.
+They fail to see that every community has rules of behavior.
 A common expression of that among working class southerners is "Didn't your mama teach you no manners?"
-The best people in every group apply those rules to the treatment of strangers too.

-“Obey the law” is hard for rebels to understand.
+“Obey the law” is hard for many rebels to understand.
 It doesn't mean submit to authority.
-It's a tactic for protest—disobeying the law gives the authorities an excuse to break up your gatherings and imprison anyone there.
-Obey the law, and you cannot be silenced.
-Because Malcolm, after he left the Nation of Islam, respected Martin Luther King, who broke laws strategically, I suspect Malcolm would say this part of his code, like any code, is a principle that may be broken if you're sure you'll be more effective by breaking it.
+It's a tactic for protest—disobeying the law gives the authorities an excuse to silence you.
+Because Malcolm, after he left the Nation of Islam, respected Martin Luther King’s use of civil disobedience, I suspect Malcolm would say this part of his code, like any code, may be broken if you're sure you'll be more effective by breaking it.

-But if someone puts a hand on you, you are not obliged to respond with violence, nor may you use violence after that.
-Like the Bible's "an eye for an eye", it defines the greatest response you may choose.
-Just as "eye for an eye" says you may not take two eyes for one, "if someone puts his hand on you, send him to the cemetery" says you may only use lethal force while you're defending yourself.
+Further, if someone puts a hand on you, you are not obliged to respond with violence and you may not use more violence then necessary.
+Just as "an eye for an eye" says you may not take two eyes for one, "if someone puts his hand on you, send him to the cemetery" says you may only choose to use lethal force while you're defending yourself.
 As soon as your opponents are incapable of laying hands on you or have stopped laying hands on you, the first half of the code applies: respect them.

 Possibly relevant: A little about America's idea of cowboys and traditional male values.
 Cowboy codes of the early 20th century have a lot in common with Malcolm's code.